 Still, approximately once per 12 years Roopkung is passed by groups of local people heading to one such shrine – they are attending in Nanda Devi Raj Jat festivity (next might happen in 2012, but we will see, if the needed attribute – four horned ram will be born then).
 This festivity takes place in numerous places in Kumaon region, but, according to legends, Roopkung in the past was very important religious site, which nowadays is overshadowed with the more famous Hemkund 50 km to the north.

 Thus we might assume that somewhere around 850 AD here was killed a large group of local and foreign pilgrims heading towards Nanda Devi shrine.
 There really were women and children in this group but, judging from analysis, they were not having a fun time but rather starving for several weeks.

 A note to collectors of bones

 This is directed to those airy tourists who pick up occasional bones around Roopkund Lake:

-Collecting bones of dead people as souvenirs is very bad habit.
-Collecting bones of pilgrims reportedly killed by the Great Goddess for their sins seems to be even worse idea.
+Collecting bones of dead people as souvenirs is a very bad habit.
+Collecting bones of pilgrims reportedly killed by the Great Goddess for their sins seems to be an even worse idea.
 Look some horror movies and think about it.

 Roopkund – Skeleton Lake is included in the following list: